-For only $40, you will receive a one-year subscription to our acclaimed locale magazine, free admission to National Trust properties in England, Scotland, Wales, Australia, United States and Jersey, discounted rates for our conference, and the satisfaction of knowing that your contribution is helping us save places that matter in Canada.
+For only $40, you will receive a one-year subscription to our acclaimed locale magazine, free admission to National Trust properties in England, Scotland, Wales, Australia and more, discounted rates for our conference, and the satisfaction of knowing that your contribution is helping us save places that matter in Canada.

 - As a National Trust member what heritage properties can I visit for free?

 Your member card gives your free access to 100+ historic sites in Canada, and free access to over 1000+ National Trust properties in England, Scotland, Australia, and more through the International National Trusts Organization’s visitation program INTO Places.